It’s Always a Good Hair Day With These Aussie Brands in Your Shower

 Nak Hair

-Nak Hair launched in 2003, steadily building a reputation for its dedication to vegan and cruelty-free products over the past two decades.
+Nak Hair launched in 2003, and has steadily built a reputation for its dedication to vegan and cruelty-free products over the past two decades.
 The range spans shampoos and conditioners, as well as styling products and treatments for various hair types.
-Its sister brand Ori Lab offers a more ingredient-led approach, using aloe, hyaluronic acid, niacinamide and marshmallow as the base of its collection.
-The Dry Touch spray and Detangle comb are two fan favourites.
+Sister brand Ori Lab offers a more ingredient-led approach, using aloe, hyaluronic acid, niacinamide and marshmallow as the base of its collection.
+The Dry Touch spray is a fan favourite.
 More recently, the team has launched Roh, a range that is designed to tackle the root of hair problems.
-With a focus on the scalp’s microbiome, the 11-product collection is for all hair types but particularly cares for heads that are dealing with flakiness, itchiness and irritation.
+With a focus on the scalp’s microbiome , the 11-product collection is for all hair types but particularly cares for heads that are dealing with flakiness, itchiness and irritation.

 Swet

-New kids on the Aussie hair block, Swet is bringing a natural and sweat-busting perspective to dry shampoo.
-Its signature high performance dry shampoo doesn’t just get rid of oily hair but cleanses and hydrates your scalp, balances PH levels and repairs damaged hair in the process.
-Add one to your gym bag ASAP.
+Swet brings a natural and sweat-busting approach to dry shampoo.
+Its signature high-performance formula doesn’t just absorb oil – it also cleanses and hydrates the scalp, balances pH levels and helps repair damaged hair in the process.
+Add one to your gym bag asap.

 Evo